 In addition to her marketing experience, Jennie has worked in Hong Kong in business development as well as in corporate finance.
 Jennie received her MBA from the Yale School of Management and BA from Vanderbilt University.
 She was the winner of both the McKinsey Net Impact Case Competition and the Y50K For-Profit business plan competition during her time at Yale.

-Executive Director of Strategic Partnerships and Education, Center for Customer Insights
+Executive Director, Center for Customer Insights

 Assistant Director, Yale Center for Customer Insights

 Dan Blanchard serves as the Assistant Director of the Yale Center for Customer Insights, where he oversees a wide array of communication initiatives including student research projects, live events, and digital content management.

 Prior to joining the center, Dan worked in the Publicity Department of Yale University Press, where he contributed to hundreds of book projects and landed placements in publications including The New York Times, The Wall Street Journal, and the New York Review of Books.
 Most recently, he supported the Center for Customer Insights as a Senior Administrative Assistant.